Thyristor and SCR (Silicon Controlled Rectifier) Construction, Operation, Types Characteristics & Applications

 - TRIAC : triode for alternating current – A bidirectional switching device that contains two thyristor structures with common gate contact.

 - DIAC: Bidirectional trigger device

 Knowing that thyristors have no moving parts, they do not produce noisy sounds during operation.
 It has high switching speed (from a forward conduction state back to non conduction state i.e. forward-blocking state).
 It’s cost of maintenance is low, it’s size is small and it has little weight.
 A thyristor can be operated for a very long time without developing fault, it also has the ability to withstand high current.

 Silicon Controlled Rectifier (SCR)

-As the term suggests, SCR is a controlled rectifier that is made from a silicon semiconductor material which has a third terminal mainly for voltage control purpose.
-Silicon was chosen for construction of SCR because of it’s ability to withstand high power as well as high temperature.
+As the term suggests, SCR is a controlled rectifier that is made from a silicon semiconductor material which has a third terminal mainly for voltage control purposes.
+Silicon was chosen for construction of SCR because of its ability to withstand high power as well as high temperature.
 The mode of operation of SCR differs from that of a diode because of the third terminal known as the gate designated by K.

 The gate determines when the circuit switches from open-circuit to short-circuit.
 The device is made of silicon because in silicon, the leakage of current is minimal compared to germanium.

 |1||4-Layers, 2 or more junctions devices||3-Layers, 2 junction devices|